sensor-dream/APIVOF/guidelines/list-info/i-packs-in-system-fedora-34.md

 <summary>ibus-libzhuyin</summary>

 ```
-Из репозитор : anaconda
+From repo     : anaconda
-Краткое опис : New Zhuyin engine based on libzhuyin for IBus
+Short desc    : New Zhuyin engine based on libzhuyin for IBus
 URL          : https://github.com/libzhuyin/ibus-libzhuyin
-Лицензия     : GPLv2+
+License      : GPLv2+
-Описание     : It includes a Chinese Zhuyin (Bopomofo) input method
+Descript     : It includes a Chinese Zhuyin (Bopomofo) input method
              : based on libzhuyin for IBus.
 ```